ajcallegari/scikit-multichannel/README.md

 # pipecaster-sklearn
+(still under construction for a few more days)

 A Python library for broadcasting machine learning pipeline construction operations across multiple input sources.
 The library features the sklearn interface, convenient slice notation, and a Keras-like layered workflow.